Masturbation. Jerking off. Self-pleasuring. Beating your meat.

 Normalize it by doing it.
 And then do it some more.

-It could take a few months of reprogramming, but in less time than you thought possible, the shame that you felt surrounding self-pleasure will begin to melt away.
-And it will be replaced with self-acceptance, self-awareness, and (ample amounts of) self-pleasure.
+It may take a few months of reprogramming.
+But in less time than you thought possible, the shame that you felt surrounding self-pleasure will melt away.
+And you will replace it with self-acceptance, self-awareness, and (ample amounts of) self-pleasure.

 6. Sexual trauma